Home » Recipes » Method » Quick and Easy » 2 Ingredient Dough Garlic Naan (No Yeast)

 Got a question?

-Any thick, Greek or Greek style yogurt is best – and fat-free is fine too.
-Try to avoid a runnier plain yogurt as you’ll find the dough quite sticky and hard to work with.
-You’ll end up having to add more flour which will give you a denser end product.
+Any thick, Greek or Greek style yogurt is best, and fat-free is fine too.
+Try to avoid anything too runny as you’ll find the dough quite sticky and hard to work with.
+You’ll end up having to add more flour, which will give you a denser end product.

-It will be fine for 3 days, stored in a covered container or wrapped in aluminium foil at room temperature.
-I like to give them a toast just to fresh them up after the first day.
+They’ll be fine for 3 days, stored in a covered container or wrapped in aluminium foil at room temperature.
+I like to give them a toast just to freshen them up after the first day.

-What’s the best pan to cook them in?
+What’s the best pan to cook the garlic naan in?

 I really like using my cast iron pan to cook the naan, because it gets really hot and maintains heat evenly.
 A super hot pan is going to help you get those gorgeous charred marks on your naan (which is what you want!)

-If you like this recipe, I’ve developed others that use this same, amazing flour and Greek yogurt dough.
-From pumpkin spice cinnamon rolls, to quick pizza, cheese and herb scones, bagels, garlic butter dinner rolls and more, it’s truly incredible what this dough can do.
+If you like this recipe, I’ve developed others that use this same amazing flour and Greek yogurt dough.
+From pumpkin spice cinnamon rolls, to quick pizza, cheese and herb scones, two-ingredient dough bagels, garlic butter dinner rolls and more, it’s truly incredible what this dough can do.

 A pile of garlic naan with charred spots on baking paper on a wooden board, with a small bowl of garlic butter in the background.

-If you like this recipe, here are some more savoury baking ideas for you
+If you like this recipe, here are some more savory baking ideas for you

 Print